 Do you smoke when you’re stressed?
-You’re not alone; the majority of smokers use cigarettes as a way to cope with stress.
+You’re not alone; many people who smoke use cigarettes as a way to cope with stress.
 It feels like a way to escape, so reaching for a cigarette can become an automatic response to the difficult emotions in life.

 A common misconception is that having a cigarette will help alleviate the symptoms of stress.
 Truth is; nicotine actually makes stressful or difficult situations worse.